L3gacy08/class7-armageddon/armageddon-lab/lab1/lab1a/README.md

-# Lab 1 - EC2 to RDS
+# LAB1A - EC2 to RDS

 This folder contains my work for Lab 1A.